DeppSRL/open_bilanci/docs/deploy.rst

 Create Bilancio Voce table from scratch
 ---------------------------------------

+When deploying Open bilanci on an empty database follow these steps:

+- Get Voce structure from google documents, use this just for one city to the process is quick. **The Voce tables must be updated before the whole import takes place.**

 .. code-block:: bash

     python manage.py couch2pg -v2 --create-tree --force-google --cities=roma --years=2003

+- Updates Voce tables with new Voce, follow the order of the scripts.
+After these steps the Voce in the table must count 878 Voce objects.

 .. code-block:: bash

     python manage.py update_bilancio_tree -v2 --file=data/20140717_nuove_voci_riassuntivo.csv
     python manage.py update_bilancio_tree -v2 --file=data/20140910_nuove_voci_debiti.csv

+- Enter the backend and go to the Bilanci -> Voce admin panel.

+- Launch the import on all cities, all years
 .. code-block:: bash

     python manage.py couch2pg -v2 --create-tree --force-google --cities=roma --years=2003